FarronF/limerick-council-meetings/meetings/2015/09/28-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 21st July 2015.md

 Meeting in light of the Emergency Motion that had been agreed earlier in relation to

-Gortadroma and this was agreed.---
+Gortadroma and this was agreed.
+---
 18

 21.